venuscloud-ltd/venuscloud-ltd.github.io/index.md

 We utilise Python, Bash, and Swift programming languages to build and automate secure systems.

 ## Trademarks
+Tegant is a trademark of Venus CLoud Ltd.

 Apple, iPhone, iPad, iMac, Mac, and MacBook are trademarks of Apple.
 Apple has authorised us to use their trademarks within the text of Google sponsored links.

 We would like to thank 'Andrea Piacquadio' and 'cottonbro' for their excellent photos that we utilised in our App Store campaigns.